 “There’s so much violence in the world.
 Law enforcement does not have a good connection with youth and vice versa.
 We can start to change that.
 My goal is when they interact outside of the Boys and Girls Club, there’s already an established connection and not a blind face-to-face meet.”

 “I think if the world could understand each other better, there would be less tension and fewer casualties.
-Youth have to understand, and law enforcement have to understand as well.
+Both community and law enforcement have to understand that.”

 Brown has been part of the Boys and Girls Club Movement for five years.
 She began her journey at the Boys and Girls of Nothern Louisiana, and transferred to Shreveport a few years ago.
 She briefly participated in her local Boys and Girls Club as a youth but didn’t feel that she received adequate mentorship.
 She wanted to change that conversation.